Game-wrecking T.J. Watt worth every dollar for Steelers - NewsBreak

 Game-wrecking T.J.
 Watt worth every dollar for Steelers

-PITTSBURGH — The metrics are easy.
+PITTSBURGH (AP) — The metrics are easy.
 When T.J.
 Watt plays, the Pittsburgh Steelers are playoff contenders.

 When he doesn’t, they’re in trouble.
 A lot of trouble.